abdullahcarbonteq/headless-dms-fastify/README.md

 # Headless DMS (Fastify + TypeScript)

 A Document Management System (DMS) API.
-Being “headless,” means it provides a clean HTTP API you can use from any frontend (React, Vue, mobile apps) or other services.
+“Headless” means it exposes a clean HTTP API that any UI (web, mobile, CLI) can consume.

 ---